 The Vice President for Human Resource Services is responsible for the design, development, and implementation of all human resource management functions including recruitment, classification and compensation, training and organizational development, benefits and retirement programs, employee and labor relations, leave management, human resource-related policies, workers' compensation and unemployment benefits.

-The Vice President for Research is the director of the Research and Graduate Programs of the university.
-The Vice President is designated by the President to carry out the responsibilities of the Division of Sponsored Research and the University of Florida Research Foundation, as well as federal compliance issues related to animal care and human subjects.
+The Vice President for Research is designated by the President to carry out the responsibilities of the Division of Sponsored Research and the University of Florida Research Foundation, as well as federal compliance issues related to animal care and human subjects.

 The Office of the Vice President for Student Affairs is available to assist all University of Florida students and groups.
 The Division of Student Affairs supports the academic mission of the University of Florida by preparing students to assume roles of leadership, involvement, and service as productive citizens in a culturally diverse, technologically sophisticated and increasingly complex society.